a66as/REFSQ2023-ReqORNot/README.md

-# To be updated by Nov 23, 2022
+# Requirement or not, that is the question!
 This repository contains the replication package for the paper "Requirement or not, that is the question: A case from the railway industry".
 Please cite the original paper.
+(Expected updates on Nov 23, 2022)

 ## Tool
 The best model---BERT base uncased---trained on the public dataset is deployed [here](https://www.smartdelta.org).